CDCgov/tostadas/README.md

 ```
 nextflow run main.nf -profile mpox,<docker|singularity> --workflow genbank --dry_run false --submission_config <path/to/submission_config.yaml> --updated_meta_path <path/to/updated/metadata/file>
 ```

+To generate SQN files for GenBank without BioSample/SRA submission, add `--genbank_only` to skip BioSample/SRA-specific validation (ncbi-spuid, authors, isolation_source checks).

+If you already have a `.sbt` template file from NCBI's template tool, pass it with `--sbt <path/to/template.sbt>` to use it directly for table2asn instead of generating one from submission_config.yaml.

 **Annotate and submit measles reads to GenBank**